 W – Fayette County

 Created: March 17, 1836

 Location: 400 Spring Street / Travis Street

 Built: 1890 – 1891

 Architect: Eugene Heiner

 Contractor: Martin, Byrne & Johnston

-Description: The building faces east and is a three story white and buff colored structure.
-The building is located on landscaped grounds in the center of the city and is constructed of buff colored brick and Belton stone.
+Description: The building faces east and is a three story white and buff colored stone structure.
+The building is located on the spacious landscaped grounds of the Courthouse Square in the center of Columbus and is constructed of buff colored brick and Belton stone.
 Built in the form of a Greek cross, each side had an extended section with entrance and high vertical windows on the second story.
-In the center of the building is a large round dome with clock and copper roof.
+In the center of the building is a large round dome with clock and green colored copper roof.
+In the interior, there are wood wainscoting, wood floors, plaster walls and ornamental plaster ceilings.
+The large courtroom is located on the second story and has a 27 foot diameter stained glass dome.
+The building houses the State District Court, Constitutional County Court and County Justice Court.
 The upper part of the building was rebuilt in 1909.
 The architect was F S Glover and the contractor was Thomas F Boulden.
 The entire building was remodeled in 1939.
-The building is being restored in 2013 to 2014.
-The architect is Chris Hutson of Volz O’Connell Hutson Architects of Austin and the contractor is Drymalla Construction Company Ltd. of Coulmbus.
+The building was restored in 2013 to 2014.
+The architect is Chris Hutson of Volz O’Connell Hutson Architects of Austin and the contractor is Drymalla Construction Company of Columbus.

 Location: 318 Spring Street / Travis Street

 Description: The building faces south and is a one story buff colored brick, concrete and glass structure.
 The building is located in the center of Columbus to the southeast of the courthouse.
 The south front has a recessed semi-circular entrance.
 The west side and west front of the building have red and green colored panels.
 The roof line is flat.
 The building is named as the County Courthouse Annex.